Liberty Tree: Memorials

-At the 1964 New York World's Fair a sculpture of the tree designed by Albert Surman was a featured exhibit in the New England Pavilion.
+At the 1964 New York World's Fair, a sculpture of the tree designed by Albert Surman was a featured exhibit in the New England Pavilion.
 When the Liberty Tree Mall was opened in 1972, the sculpture was installed at center court.

-In October 1966, the Boston Herald began running stories pointing out that the only commemoration of the Liberty Tree site was a grimy plaque, installed in the 1850s, on a building at 630 Washington Street three stories above what is now the intersection of Essex and Washington Streets, a block east of Boston Common.
+In October 1966, the Boston Herald began running stories pointing out that the only commemoration of the Liberty Tree site was a grimy plaque installed in the 1850s on a building at 630 Washington Street, three stories above the intersection of Essex and Washington Streets.
 Reporter Ronald Kessler found that the plaque was covered with bird droppings and obscured by a Kemp's hamburger sign.
 Local guidebooks did not mention it.
 To call attention to how obscure the site had become, Kessler interviewed waitresses at the Essex Delicatessen below the bas relief plaque on Washington Street.
 None knew what the Liberty Tree was.
 "The Liberty Tree?
 That's a roast beef sandwich with a slice of Bermuda onion, Russian dressing, and a side of potato salad," said one waitress who had worked beneath the plaque for 20 years.

-Kessler persuaded then Massachusetts Governor John A. Volpe to visit the site.
-A photo of Volpe examining the plaque from a fire engine ladder appeared on page one of the 6 October 1966 edition of the Boston Herald.
+Kessler persuaded Massachusetts Governor John A. Volpe to visit the site.
+A photo of Volpe examining the plaque from a fire engine ladder appeared on page one of the October 6, 1966 edition of the Boston Herald.

-In 1974, funding was approved for a small park at Washington and Essex, which at that time was part of an area known as the Combat Zone.
+In 1974, funding was approved for a small park at Washington and Essex, which was part of an area known as the Combat Zone at the time.
 Plans to plant trees there had to be scrapped because there were too many underground utilities.
 The Boston Redevelopment Authority ultimately placed a small bronze plaque in the sidewalk across the street from the bas relief plaque.
 The plaque bears the inscription "SONS OF LIBERTY, 1766; INDEPENDENCE of their COUNTRY, 1776."

-In December 2018, the city finally opened Liberty Tree Plaza at 2 Boylston Street, across the street from the original bas relief.
-The plaza has tables and chairs, landscaping, lighting, an elm tree to commemorate the original tree that British soldiers cut down in 1775 before the outbreak of the American Revolution, and a stone monument inscribed with the history of the Liberty Tree.
+In December 2018, the city opened Liberty Tree Plaza at 2 Boylston Street, across the street from the original bas relief.
+The plaza has tables and chairs, landscaping, lighting, an elm tree to commemorate the original tree cut down in 1775 before the outbreak of the American Revolutionary War, and a stone monument inscribed with the history of the Liberty Tree.
 The Liberty Tree "became a rallying point for colonists protesting the British-imposed Stamp Act in 1765 and became an important symbol of their cause," the inscription says.
 "These 'Sons of Liberty' began the struggle that led to the Revolutionary War and American independence."
 Boston's Old State House museum houses one of the flags that flew above the Liberty Tree, and one of the original lanterns hung from the tree during the Stamp Act repeal celebration in 1766.